Originally published: December 29, 2022

 Go Ice Skating

-Hit the ice at the Laporte Enhancement Commitee’s skating rink at Cosgrove Park.
-This free community rink is open to the public weather permitting, and skates are available to borrow.
-Please check Facebook for updates.
+Hit the ice at our local skating rinks.
+The Laporte Enhancement Commitee has created a free community skating rink at Cosgrove Park.
+Therink is open to the public weather permitting, and skates are available to borrow.
+Please check Facebook for updates and upcoming Community Skate events.

 Go Snowmobiling